|033305||5 ul||0.1 mg|

 The microtubule network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
 Microtubules also serve as a track for force-generating kinesin and dynein motor proteins.
 As such, immobilization of microtubules onto solid surfaces such as glass coverslips and beads allows for the biophysical study of these molecular machines.
-Tubulin, the basic component of microtubules, can be functionalized by covalent linkage with Biotin-XX, a long-chain biotin derivative.
+Tubulin protein, the basic component of microtubules, can be functionalized by covalent linkage with Biotin-XX, a long-chain biotin derivative.
 Such modification must be performed in a way that maintains tubulin polymerization competency and functionality.
-The resulting biotinylated tubulin is useful in a number of applications ranging from optical traps to tubulin affinity columns.
+The resulting biotinylated tubulin protein is useful in a number of applications ranging from optical traps to tubulin affinity columns.

-Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with Cycled Tubulin™ (Cat.
-No. 032005), thereby covalently linking the biomolecule to random tubulin surface lysines.
-Cycled Tubulin™ is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
+Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the biomolecule to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the tubulin protein with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
 The final product demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
 Specific labeling stoichiometries are indicated on the product label.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 Storage and Handling

 Immediately transfer Labeled Tubulin-Biotin-XX to -80°C upon receipt.
 Thaw only when ready to use by placing briefly in a 37°C water bath followed by immediate placement on ice.
 Clarify the biotinylated tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm for 5 minutes at 4°C in an ultracentrifuge rotor (i.e. TLA 100).
 If desired, Labeled Tubulin-Biotin-XX can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
 Avoid repeated freeze-thaw cycles.
 View detailed storage and handling instructions.